Entries by Nathan Thompson, PhD

 Harpp & Hogan (1993): Response Similarity Index

 Harpp and Hogan (1993) suggested a response similarity index defined as Response Similarity Index Explanation EEIC denote the number of exact errors in common or identically wrong, EIC is the number of errors in common.
 This is calculated for all pairs of examinees that the researcher wishes to compare.
-One advantage of this approach is […]
+One advantage of this approach is that […]